 - A Christian is obedient to the church

-- Jesus said to not follow human leaders (Matthew 23:10), so no, someone who is obedient to any human instructor is per definition not a Christian.
+- Jesus said to not follow human leaders (Matthew 23:10), so no, someone who is obedient to any human instructor is per definition not a follower of Christ.
 It's obviously highly recommended to pay attention to what older and wiser people have to say, but not only Christians do that.

 - A Christian believes all the right things

 - The devil believes all the right things.
-The devil is not a Christian, is he?
+He never doubts any of it.